 The John Lewis Voting Rights Advancement Act would make illegal voting rules that discriminate on the basis of race, language, or ethnicity and empower voters’ to challenge discriminatory laws.

-The Freedom to Vote Act (S. 2747) is currently in the Senate and would solidify comprehensive voter protections, including a minimum of 15 days for early voting, mail-in ballots, and making Election Day a national holiday.
+The Freedom to Vote Act (S. 2747) which was blocked in the Senate would have solidified comprehensive voter protections, including a minimum of 15 days for early voting, mail-in ballots, and making Election Day a national holiday.

-The bill would set up national standards for voter identification.
-The bill would also establish protections for election officials against intimidation and partisan interference.
-To further ensure election integrity, the Freedom to Vote Act would require states to use voting systems with a verifiable paper trail and establish national standards for voter identification.
+The bill would have set up national standards for voter identification.
+The bill would have also established protections for election officials against intimidation and partisan interference.
+To further ensure election integrity, the Freedom to Vote Act would have required states to use voting systems with a verifiable paper trail and establish national standards for voter identification.

-Despite Senate Majority and overwhelming public support for the bills, both are expected to be filibustered by the Senate Minority, killing the bill and the hope of ending voter suppression and election subversion by states’ partisan politics.
+Despite Senate Majority and overwhelming public support for the Freedom to Vote Act, it was filibustered by the Senate Minority, killing the bill and the hope of establishing strong voter protections in all 50 states.